Product Selection

 Business Loans for Veterans: SBA Programs, VBOC Access, and What the Data Shows

 The SBA does not offer a separate loan product for veteran-owned businesses — all SBA programs are available equally under ECOA.
-What does exist is a meaningful support infrastructure: Veterans Business Outreach Centers (VBOCs) in every region, the SBA Veteran Pledge Initiative (which tracks lender commitments to veteran-owned businesses), the SDVOSB federal contracting certification, and the Veterans Advantage fee waiver on SBA loans — all of which meaningfully improve access to the capital that already exists.
+What exists instead is real support infrastructure: Veterans Business Outreach Centers (VBOCs), the SBA Veteran Pledge Initiative, SDVOSB federal contracting certification, and a Veterans Advantage fee waiver on SBA loans.

 ECOA: Equal Access Is the Legal Baseline